Collaborative Development with an External Repository

 Add the GitHub Repository as a Remote

-with the name you want for your remote to add the GitHub repository as a remote.
+Replace the word origin with the name you want for your remote to add the GitHub repository as a remote.

-The remote, in this case, cannot be named
+- The remote, in this case, cannot be named

-In the example below, the remote is named github
+In the example below, the remote is named github.

 Configure Origin as a Multi-Remote Destination (Optional)

-You can also add another push URL for origin by adding a push URL within .git/config
+You can also add another push URL for origin by adding a push URL within .git/config:

-.
+Commits will be pushed to both remote destinations automatically on git push origin.
 Enforce this configuration with all team members when working collaboratively.
 Thanks to Tom Kirkpatrick for contributing this tip in the Pantheon Community.

 Push the Pantheon Site's Codebase to GitHub